aakarsh604/Myhours-clone/README.md

 # My Hours Clone

 This collaborative project is a clone of the [MyHours](https://myhours.com) website.
-We as a team of 5 members cloned this website during our Unit 5 cunstruct project week in Masai School, Bangalore.
+We as a team of 5 members cloned this website during our Unit 5 construct project week in Masai School, Bangalore.

 "My Hours is an Easy tracking of billable hours across various projects.
 Makes time tracking for different tasks simple."